schibsted/sls-oncall/README.md

 $ aws ssm put-parameter --region=eu-west-1 --name "/sls-oncall/slack-token" --type "SecureString" --value "<YOUR SLACK TOKEN>"
 $ aws ssm put-parameter --region=eu-west-1 --name "/sls-oncall/slack-signsecret" --type "SecureString" --value "<YOUR SLACK SIGN SECRET>"
 ```

+You also need to setup the Slack app and respond to the Slack challenge.
+Comment out `async: true` in the [serverless.yml](serverless.yml) file and deploy.
+Once you have verified the url with Slack, comment it in and deploy again.

 ```bash
 $ npx sls deploy --stage pro